ldci/redCV/README.md

 Tested with Windows XP and Windows 10.

-You must compile samples since red routines are required
+You must compile samples since red routines are required.

+### NEW JULY 27 2016

+gaussianFilter sample updated.

 ### NEW JULY 26 2016

-Slight changes in libs: all red routines begin with underscore (e.g. _rcvCopy)
+Slight changes in libs: all red routines begin with underscore (e.g. _rcvCopy).

-Documentation updated
+Documentation updated.

-Samples updated
+Samples updated.

-New samples added in /samples/test directory
+New samples added in /samples/test directory.

 ### NEW July 24 2016